Leadership has become a Holy Grail of today’s business.

 Imagine an employee has to sell a definite product.

-A leader would tell about all the advantages of the product and benefits from selling it.
+A leader would tell about all the advantages of the product and the benefits of selling it.
 Thus, employees will decide on their own ways to reach the best results.
 They may try various approaches or agree on one strategy during a team’s discussion.

 Considering different focuses, assessment of management and leadership effectiveness is different too.
 Good metrics for assessing success in management are: